 The same harvest on the scales.
 Conditions must have been just right because I got nearly 2lbs (900g) from a single plant in May.

-Advantages of poly tunnel/greenhouse container grown spuds:
+Summary of advantages of poly tunnel/greenhouse container grown spuds:

 A – An early crop